DJm00n/ControllersInfo/zeroplusxboxwireless/README.md

                             USB\Class_03
 ```

+# Xbox Series

 When connecting dongle to Xbox One you can see error `0x82d60002` (Unauthorized acessory error).
 But works so far:

 ![image](https://github.com/DJm00n/ControllersInfo/assets/1285934/3426b432-11a4-4469-a671-2f588c532f47)
 ![image](https://github.com/DJm00n/ControllersInfo/assets/1285934/4317c1e1-6844-432b-99ad-aa89e54f9e21)

+# Playstation 5

+Detected and working as unknown PS4 controller when dongle is connected to PS5.
+Did not test it with PS4.

+# SDL

+Detected as third-party PS4 controller by [SDL library](https://github.com/libsdl-org/SDL) (HIDAPI_DriverPS4 backend).
+Vibration is working.
+Gyroscope/accelerometer is not working.